The Rationale

 Racial Equity

 Due to generations of exclusion from equal economic opportunity, people of color have not accumulated wealth at the same rate as White families.
-With respect to stock ownership, Black and Latino households combined own just $700 billion (1.6%) in directly held stocks and mutual funds.
+With respect to stock ownership, Black and Latino households combined own a disproportionately low share of wealth — just $550 billion (1.5%) in directly held stocks and mutual funds.
 Expanding ownership beyond senior management, which has historically lacked diversity, to all workers, provides more people of color with access to this important pathway to financial opportunity and wealth creation.

 The Black-White wealth gap is larger today than in 1983.